colin-gourlay/sundown-sessions/src/content/releases/e/electric-light-orchestra/out-of-the-blue/index.md

 ---
 ## About

-Out of the Blue is a release by Electric Light Orchestra released in 1977-10-28.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Mr. Blue Sky.
+*Out of the Blue* earns its place in the Sundown Sessions catalogue through “Mr. Blue Sky”, a selection that offers a direct route into Electric Light Orchestra's work.

+Heard in the context of the full release, “Mr. Blue Sky” is an invitation to explore beyond the track featured on the show.